RADicalsync/RADclock/Workflow_scripts/readme.md

 from the repo into the target as required.
 This is convenient, for example it allows WIP changes to the code, not yet committed, to be tried out just by running a script.

-For the FF patched kernel, the approach is to directly use the FF-modified files stored in OS and version specific CurrentSource directories under repo/kernel/, rather than patches.
+For the FF patched kernel, the approach is to directly use the FF-modified "FFfiles" stored in OS and version specific CurrentSource directories under repo/kernel/, rather than patches.

+##
+portloop                 largely-automates the "port-loop" process for detailed generation of the git commits supporting the porting of FFfiles from an Old OS version with an exising port, to a new one.
+Works for Linux or FreeBSD.
+Is run on the host  machine (not a VM).
+ See header for usage.

 ## VM
 This directory holds scripts suitable for development within an amd64 Virtual Machine, though